 For many older adults sleeping for 7-9 hours each night can seem unreachable.
 People have been led to believe that poor sleep is just a normal part of aging, but this isn’t the case.
+So why do older adults sleep less?
 As you age, it is normal to experience changes in your sleeping patterns and habits but disturbed sleep and waking up feeling tired every day is not a normal part of aging.
 Your lack of sleep may be because you are suffering from a sleep disorder.

 Health issues that are developed later in life can often be the cause of your sleeping issues.
 These include arthritis, osteoporosis, Parkinson’s, indigestion, heart disease and lung diseases, dementia, Alzheimer’s disease and menopause and post menopause.
 According to Everyday Health “sleep problems may be caused by physical, emotional, or hormonal conditions — everything from asthma to depression to menopause.”

 Some common sleep changes in older adults that can affect their sleep include: